Home > Cincinnati Theft & Fraud Attorney

 You will face a third-degree felony if the stolen property is a drug or harmful substance and you have a prior felony drug abuse offense.
 This entails at least one to five years in prison and up to $10,000 in fines.

-Aggravating Factors in Theft & Fraud Cases
+Aggravating Factors in Cincinnati Theft Cases

 If you are facing a theft offense conviction, the resulting penalties depend on your case’s specific facts and circumstances.
 The actual charge you will face depends on the following factors: